ctb/titus-blog/src/2014-research-coding.rst

-These are now some of our more frequent bug reports, and they come from non-obvious causes -- they seem to be triggered by anything that truncates a file, like running out of disk space or having an NSF-triggered write error.
+These are now some of our more frequent bug reports, and they come from non-obvious causes -- they seem to be triggered by anything that truncates a file, like running out of disk space or having an NFS-triggered write error.
 So, since I had the time during my travels, I put in the effort to add error handling and exception propagation.
 (The file reading code was also insanely stupid.
 It's slightly less so now.)